 Electric Vehicle Charging Stations

-You should exclude electric vehicle charging stations to the extent possible based on how it is metered:
+You should exclude electric vehicle charging stations or other transportation-related charging devices or power uses to the extent possible based on how it is metered:

-- If the energy use is on the main meter, but you submeter it, exclude it from your property and enter an additional meter with negative entries.
+- If the energy use is on the main meter, but you submeter it, exclude it from your building by entering an additional meter with negative entries.

 - If the energy use is on its own meter (not sub-metered), leave out the charging stations altogether and exclude the meter from your benchmarking.